RMPJohnson/Laravel8-dev/README.md

 Email: admin@gmail.com
 Password: admin123
 ```
-***Note: Please change your change after first login.***
+***Note: Please change your password after first login.***

-There will be a dashboard in-front of you where can change your password.
-Update your profile information and create roles and permission.
+Once you login, you will see a dashboard where can change your password.
+Here you can update your profile information and create roles and permissions.

 # Features:
 1. Inspinia Bootstrap theme for admin area. [documentation](http://webapplayers.com/inspinia_admin-v2.9.4/)